Albert0i/Redis7.2.4-Homebrew-ShardCluster/exemplar.md

 ```

 As you can see:
-1. Hash is used as underlaying data structure for Student;
+1. Underlaying data structure for Student is hash;
-2. Sorted Set is used for indexing purpose;
+2. Indexes are Sorted Set;
-3. No table join is allowed, use Lua script instead;
+3. No table join, use [Lua](https://www.lua.org/) script instead;
-4. Indexes have to be maintained by ourselves;
+4. Maintain data and indexes programmatically;

 So, what's the point?
-1. Access to Hash data is super fast;
+1. Access to Hash is super fast;
 2. Sorted Set is efficient and easy to maintain;
 3. Lua script is used to mix and match between data structures;
 4. Performance doesn't come for free.

-In relational database, we would use:
+In RDBMS, one would write.
 ```
 SELECT a.StudentName, b.Score
 FROM students a, scores b